Novel number two is on its way – here’s the first chapter.

 I get on famously with Grafton over a coffee.
 Or at least it feels that way as he imparts plenty of wisdom about the seventies squat scene and making a home on a canal boat.
 How much easier all this would be if I was useful with my hands.
 Living on a boat would be no problem.
 But no, I can barely change the fuse on a plug.

 Although, while Grafton talks, I imagine a life overcoming all obstacles along the canal systems of Britain.
 The idea stays with me for the rest of the evening.
-Me, a swashbuckling adventurer of the waterways with Jen curled up on a bunk, or stretched out on the cabin roof bathing in dappled sunlight.
+Me, a swashbuckling adventurer of the waterways with Jen stretched out on the cabin roof, bathing in dappled sunlight.
 It would be the gentlest of freedoms.

 Seems it didn’t work out for Grafton either, in the long run.
 He says he now lives in a Spitalfields townhouse before he puts down his mug and heads upstairs to assess the job at hand.